 Free cash flow saw a dramatic change for the good from EUR -8.501 in Q1 last year to EUR 1.164 billion in the first three months of 2021.
 This reflects stronger working capital and cost containment measures.
 Free cash flow before mergers and acquisitions was positive for the first time since 2011.
 Net cash position also improved, by 29 percent to EUR 5.575 billion, but there will be some headwinds later on in the year.

 The restructuring of the Group has resulted in a reduction of three percent in employee numbers to 127.814 as of late March or some 3.500.
 While some savings from the headcount reduction are already visible, the effects will become more evident later in the year.
 Airbus has planned to reduce staff by some 16.000 compared to early 2020-levels.

-Commercial Aircraft reported an EBIT Adjusted of EUR 533 million, up from EUR 191 million, and reflects a favorable mix of delivered aircraft.
+Commercial Aircraft reported an EBIT Adjusted of EUR 533 million, up from EUR 191 million, which reflects a favorable mix of delivered aircraft.
 However, revenues were four percent lower to EUR 7.272 billion, mainly reflecting lower volume in services, Airbus says.
 Gross order intake was 39, but after cancelations the quarter ended at -61 net orders, reducing the backlog by nine percent to 6.998 aircraft.